On the Waterfront: Adaptations

 In the same year that the film was released, Budd Schulberg published a novel simply entitled Waterfront based on his script.
 In the novel Terry Malloy dies.
 It is more heavily focused on the priest who stands up to the mob, and narrated in first person by him.

 In 1984, the film script was adapted to stage by Schulberg, opening on Broadway in November.
 It had several technical innovations for the time, including lasers, filmlike scenic dissolves and sounds that enveloped the audience.
 As with Schulberg's earlier novel, the motivations of Father Barry are made more explicit, and the ending is less happy.
 It was revised in 1995 and lasted for only 8 performances, losing $2.6 million, a record on Broadway for a non-musical at the time.

-The Indian films Baarish (1957), Kabzaa (1988), Ghulam (1998) and Sudhandhiram (2000) are inspired by On the Waterfront.
+The Indian films Baarish (1957), Kabzaa (1988), Parinda (1989), Ghulam (1998) and Sudhandhiram (2000) are inspired by On the Waterfront.

 A 2009 British stage production was directed by Steven Berkoff, who also played Johnny Friendly, with Simon Merrells as Terry.
 It played at the Theatre Royal, Haymarket in London, after the Nottingham Playhouse and the Edinburgh Festival Fringe.